aparaselli/Food.com-Minutes-Prediction/README.md

 ## Final Model
 Our final model had a total of 4 features and was fitted to a **Decision Tree Regressor** model.
 ### Added Features
-1. Standard scaling of `n_steps` and `n_ingredients` (both quantitative, nomial features) because we wanted to ensure the evenness of distribution of values through standardization.
+1. Standard scaling of `n_steps` and `n_ingredients` (both **quantitative, nominal** features) because we wanted to ensure the evenness of distribution of values through standardization.
-2. For `calories`, a continuous quantitative, nominal feature, we quantile transformed the data as we knew that calories had extreme outliers (ranging from 0 to ~45k).
+2. For `calories` (continuous **quantitative, nominal** feature) we quantile transformed the data as we knew that calories had extreme outliers (ranging from 0 to ~45k).
 Thus, we wanted to use QuantileTransformer to reduce the impact of outliers.
-3. Performed One-Hot Encoding with the `tags` column (all quanlitataive, categorical values) through CountVectorizer.
+3. Performed One-Hot Encoding with the `tags` column (all **qualitative, categorical** values) through CountVectorizer.
 We wanted to account for the meaningfulness of certain tags (ex: we predicted that tags that have the word `"easy"` may result in shorter cooking time, while tags like `“for larger groups”` may be longer because it prepares more food.)
 CountVectorizer performs a bag of words encoding, which returns something similar to One-Hot Encoding for our list of words.

 After analyzing the 568 unique tags we ended using the following 8 tags: `for-large-groups`, `for-large-groups-holiday-event`, `for-1-or-2`, `desserts-easy`, `easy`, `no-cook`, `snack`, `snacks-kid-friendly`.
 If the recipe had the tag, it was labeled 1 for that tag; if not, it was labeled 0.